top of page

 The False Philosophy of "Judge-Not" and “Don't Reprove”

-Updated: Apr 5
+Updated: Apr 25

 The nauseating cry of “judge-not” is a sign of the ungodly and apostate day we live in.
 This heretical philosophy has spread everywhere in these end times and is one of the philosophies that lies at the heart of the formation of the one-world apostate church.
 It is the devil’s winning ticket, attempting to forbid God’s people to judge everything by His Word and reject all that is contrary to it.
-Essentially this error calls good (judging) evil and evil (not judging) good, in the name of tolerance and sentimentalism.
+Essentially this error calls good (judging) evil and evil (not judging) good, all in the name of tolerance and sentimentalism.

-Some cloak their dislike for judging by misusing and abusing Rom 14 or Matt 7:1 (amongst other verses) claiming we shouldn’t judge the actions and decisions of others.
+Some cloak their dislike for judging by misusing and abusing Rom 14 or Matt 7:1 (amongst other verses) claiming we shouldn’t judge the actions and decisions and beliefs of others.
 That’s both egregious and dangerous, revealing attendance to scripture with preconceived biases and eisegetical (false) interpretation or simply an inability to interpret.
 There are only few specific areas that we don’t judge, wherein we have liberty.
 Namely the food we eat and holidays we keep, things the bible is silent on, which is what Rom 14 teaches.
 There is absolutely no liberty in not judging anything scripture commands or speaks of.
 Matt 7:1 interpreted in context (vv.
 1-5) is a warning to the hypocrite who is always the lost.

 Their judgment is always hypocritical (read Lk 6:37-45 and Rom 2:1-5).
 This chapter (Matt 7) itself requires judgement of peoples fruit, what sort of tree they are, whether they’re false teachers (wolves, dogs and pigs) or true teachers, and to discern the narrow way from the broad way (vv 6-20).
 Gods Word demands and commands us to judge, and those of the truth will judge indeed, for it an evidence of the new birth: e.g. Lev 19:15, 35-37; Ps 37:30; Pr 21:3, 15; Ze 8:16; Matt 7:5-6, 15-20; Jn 7:24; Lk 12:57; Ac 17:11; Rom 16:17-18; 1 Cor 2:15; 5:1-13; 6:1-5; 10:15; 14:29; Phil 1:9-10; 1 Th 5:21; 1 Jn 4:1-2; 2 Jn 1:9-11.
 This is not an exhaustive list by any means; the Bible is full of this teaching.